 J is equally delighted to collaborate with her colleague, Rebecca Dallam, strengthening the bond they established at the training center in Milwaukee.

 Following a number of years working in large government and corporate organisations, Karen became involved with Montessori education in 1993 when her first child began in a Montessori program.
 She subsequently undertook state teacher training, completed two Montessori diplomas with Montessori Institute and subsequently, the AMI Diplomas at 3-6 and 6-12 levels and the AMI Orientation to Adolescent Studies.
 Karen has mostly taught 6-12 children and was the founding principal of a Montessori school just outside Melbourne for ten years.
 She worked as Senior Advisor, Schools at Montessori Australia Foundation for four years.
 Karen has a PhD in Montessori leadership and is a recent member of AMI’s Global Research Group.
 She is a graduate of the Australian Institute of Company Directors and has almost 20 years of governance experience.
-Karen is currently a board member at Sydney Montessori Training Centre and Deputy Chair of Mansfield District Hospital.
+Karen is currently a board member at Sydney Montessori Training Centre and Chair of Mansfield District Hospital.
 In 2016, Karen was the recipient of a State Fellowship Award from the Australian Council of Educational Leaders for her contribution to the education sector.
-She of AMI Trainer of Administrators for the AMI School Administrators Certificate course having been promoted by AMI from Auxiliary Trainer to AMI Trainer in mid 2023.
+Karen is an AMI Trainer of Administrators for the AMI School Administrators Certificate course.
+Karen works all over the world in this role and will start her 7th Australian course in March 2026.

 We are pleased to have a dedicated group of AMI Trainers-in-Training across all age-levels who are working on completing their AMI Trainer program and represent the future of AMI Training.